How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Theoretical framework

 \subsection{In-context learning setting}

-In line with existing ICL works, we model the training data as a mixture of tasks, with each task defining its own distribution.
+We model the training data as a mixture of tasks, with each task defining its own distribution.
 Formally, denote by $\taskspace \subset \R^\taskdim$ the space of tasks $\task$ and by $\prior(\task)$ the density of the pretraining task distribution.
 Given a task $\task$, the data is generated according to a task-specific distribution with density $\densityof{\cdot \given \task}$ The training data is then generated by first sampling a task $\task$ from the task distribution $\prior$, and then sampling data points $(\sample_\run)_{\run \geq 1}$ according to